seanxwh/Udacity_self_driving_car/Traffic_Signs_CNN/README.md

 we can input k = 5 into the **eval_pictures** function with the same random pictures from Q7.
 Below we plot each graph together with its classification confident level.
 The result shows for each graph and its classification the cofident level for the top pick catagory is higher than the other catagories.

+Also, as we can see for the 4th image, the classifier rate the correct sign as the second highest in its confident level, which might result by lack of detail within the picture or the light condition

 ```python
 import matplotlib.pyplot as plt
 from matplotlib import gridspec
 %matplotlib inline

 fig = plt.figure()

 Q_8_classified_res = eval_pictures(Q_7_five_random_imgs, 5)